 |---|---|---|

-| Local plan 1 GB / 7 days | ~4-7 USD | ~4-6 USD |
+| Local Plan 1 GB / 7 days | ~4-7 USD | ~4-6 USD |

-| Local plan 5 GB / 30 days | ~14-20 USD | ~12-18 USD |
+| Local Plan 5 GB / 30 days | ~14-20 USD | ~12-18 USD |

-| Europe regional plan | from ~10 USD | from ~9 USD |
+| Regional Europe Plan | from ~10 USD | from ~9 USD |

-| Destinations | ~218 | broad global coverage |
+| Destinations | 200+ | 200+ |

-| Spanish support | Limited | Native |
+| Spanish Support | Limited | Native |

-App, activation and experience
+App, activation, and experience

 Spanish support

-Hotspot, data and speed
+Hotspot, data, and speed

-Technically, both offer 4G/5G speeds depending on the local network in the country and plans with data by GB.
+Technically, both offer 4G/5G speeds depending on the local network of the country and plans with data by GB.
 Saily and PuraSim allow data sharing via hotspot in most plans, which is key if you travel with a laptop or companions.
 The actual speed depends more on the local operator than on the brand.

 Regarding speed and data, a couple of practical key points: